noeurn-neang/noeurn-neang.github.io/README.md

   - 🔭 Currently working on automation workflows with n8n and full-stack web projects<br>
   - 🌟 Skilled in real-time systems, queue-based architectures, and monorepo management<br>
   - ⚡ In my free time, I enjoy playing soccer, volleyball, and contributing to open-source<br>
-  - 📜 View my <a href="https://noeurn-neang.github.io/privacy.html">Privacy Policy</a> for API-driven projects
+  - 📜 View my <a href="https://noeurn-neang.github.io/privacy.html">Privacy Policy</a> and <a href="https://noeurn-neang.github.io/terms.html">Terms of Use</a> for API-driven projects
 </p>

 ###